kentcdodds/babel-plugin-preval/README.md

   `svg` file as a string, `base64` encode it, and use it as a `background-url` for an input element.
 - [Generate documentation for React components](https://gist.github.com/souporserious/575609dc5a5d52e167dd2236079eccc0)
+- [Serverless with webpack](https://github.com/geovanisouza92/serverless-preval) build serverless functions using webpack and Babel for development and production with preval to replace (possible sensible) content in code.

 ## FAQ